wet-boew/GCWeb/sites/footers/footers-en.md

 {% include alert-softlaunch.html component="site footer" version="5" %}

-The global (site-wide) footer at the bottom of each web page contains up to 3 bands:
+The global (site-wide) footer at the bottom of each web page can contain up to 3 bands:
 * Contextual band
 * Main band
 * Sub-footer band